ManikaNagpal/Waste_Segregation/README.md

 # Waste_Segregation
-This repository contains all the necessary data required to implement a project on Waste Segregation using Computer Vision.
+This repository contains all the codes realted to a series of blogs (realted to a Deep Learning Project) I have written on Medium: medium.com/@manikanagpal1.